 Pumpkin Pie Overnight Oats

-- 1/3 cup gluten free overnight oats or regular overnight oats
+- 1/3 cup gluten free rolled oats or regular rolled oats

 - 1 1/2 tsp chia seed

 - 1/2 tsp vanilla

 - 2 tbsp pumpkin puree